Koan: The introduction of kōan

 When the Chan tradition was established in Japan in the 12th century, both Rinzai and Sōtō, took over the use of kōan study and commenting.
 In Sōtō-Zen, kōan commentary was not linked to seated meditation.
 Japanese monks had to master the Chinese language and specific expressions used in the kōan training.
 The desired "spontaneity" expressed by enlightened masters required a thorough study of Chinese language and poetry.
 Japanese Zen imitated the Chinese "syntax and stereotyped norms".

-During the Kamakura period, the officially recognized Rinzai monasteries belonging to the Gozan (Five Mountain System) where key centers for the study of kōan.
+During the Kamakura period, the officially recognized Rinzai monasteries belonging to the Gozan (Five Mountain System) were key centers for the study of kōan.
 Senior monks in these monasteries were supposed to compose Chinese verse in a complex style of matched counterpoints known as bienli wen.
 It took a lot of literary and intellectual skills for a monk to succeed in this system.

 The Rinka monasteries, the provincial temples which were under less direct state control, laid less stress on the correct command of Chinese verse.
 These monasteries developed "more accessible methods of kōan instruction".
 It had three features: